 Measure K is a countywide half-cent sales tax extension passed by local voters in November 2016 to support essential County services and to maintain or replace critical facilities.
-Click on an image below to learn about initiatives in each category.
+This page provides news and information on how local funds are meeting local needs.

 You can find the summary of the Measure K Annual Report for the 2019-20 fiscal year immediately below or by clicking on this link.

 As the enormity of the COVID-19 pandemic hit this spring, the entire community – parents, seniors, workers, business owners, renters, recent immigrants – looked to the County of San Mateo for public services and leadership.

 The County is a large and diverse organization with 5,500 employees across 20 departments.
 Those employees provide a wide range of services, from protecting public health to filing potholes, running elections to answering 911 calls.
 The County also contracts with community-based organizations that house the homeless, feed families barely making ends meet and train the unemployed for new careers, among dozens of other services.

 The COVID-19 pandemic presented new challenges: How to continue to deliver vital services while guarding against the coronavirus?
 What new services will be needed?

 Managers in programs funded by Measure K responded to the outbreak by supporting employees as they worked at home and shifting service delivery to online models whenever possible.